samblenny/spool-rollers/README.md

     ![XY compensation and bearing press fit calibration blocks](img/xycal-block-6_with_bearing-press-fit.jpeg)

 2. These are the two halves of the spool roller frame.
-The fins and slots are designed with 0.1mm clearance, so with well calibrated extrusion flow and XY compensation, they press fit with light pressure.
+The fins and slots are designed with 0.1mm clearance, so, with well calibrated extrusion flow and XY compensation, they press fit with light pressure.
 The zip ties hold everything in place securely.
+Printing the frame halves at a 45° angle makes the bearing posts strong without requiring supports that might mess up the press fit tolerance.

     ![two halves of spool roller with zip ties](img/split-frame-with-loose-zip-ties.jpeg)